-This prospectus is part of a registration statement on Form S-1 that we filed with the Securities and Exchange Commission (the "SEC") using a "shelf" registration process.
-Our registration of the securities covered by this prospectus does not mean that either we or the Holder will issue, offer or sell, as applicable, any of the securities registered hereunder.
-Under this shelf registration process, the Holder may, from time to time, sell the securities offered by it described in this prospectus.
-We will not receive any proceeds from the sale by the Holder of the securities offered by them described in this prospectus.
-However, we will receive proceeds from our sale to the Holder of up to 25,000,000 shares of Class A Common Stock, which will fluctuate based on the market price of our shares of Class A Common Stock at the time we elect to sell shares to Cantor pursuant to the terms of the Purchase Agreement, after the date of this prospectus.
+This prospectus is part of a registration statement on Form S-1 that we filed with the Securities and Exchange Commission (the "SEC").
+Under the registration process, the Selling Securityholders may, from time to time, sell the securities offered by them described in this prospectus.
+We will not receive any proceeds from the sale by such Selling Securityholders of the securities offered by them described in this prospectus.
+This prospectus also relates to the issuance by us of shares of Class A Common Stock issuable upon exercise of the Registered Warrants as provided in the Warrant Agreement (as defined below).
+We will receive proceeds from any exercise of the Registered Warrants or Placement Warrants for cash.

-Neither we nor the Holder have authorized anyone to provide you with any information other than that provided in this prospectus and any applicable prospectus supplement.
-Neither we nor the Holder can provide any assurance as to the reliability of any other information that others may give you.
-Neither we nor the Holder are making an offer of these securities in any jurisdiction where the offer is not permitted.
-You should not assume that the information in this prospectus, any applicable prospectus supplement is accurate as of any date other than the date of the applicable document.
-Since the date of this prospectus our business, financial condition, results of operations and prospects may have changed.
+Neither we nor the Selling Securityholders have authorized anyone to provide you with any information or to make any representations other than those contained in this prospectus or any applicable prospectus supplement or any free writing prospectuses prepared by or on behalf of us or to which we have referred you.
+Neither we nor any of the Selling Securityholders takes responsibility for, nor can we or they provide any assurance as to the reliability of, any other information that others may give you.
+Neither we nor the Selling Securityholders will make an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.

 We may also provide a prospectus supplement or post-effective amendment to the registration statement to add information to, or update or change information contained in, this prospectus.
-You should read both this prospectus and any applicable prospectus supplement or post-effective amendment to the registration statement together with the additional information to which we refer you in the section of this prospectus entitled "Where You Can Find More Information."
+You should read both this prospectus and any applicable prospectus supplement or post-effective amendment to the registration statement together with the additional information to which we refer you in the sections of this prospectus entitled "Where You Can Find More Information."